 A301 Classical Archaeology (3 cr.)
 The material remains of the classical lands from prehistoric through Roman times and a variety of approaches by which they are understood.
 Archaeological theory and methods are illustrated through select sites, monuments, works of art, and other remains of cultural, artistic, and historical significance.
+(Equivalent to Bloomington Classical Studies C206/Fine Arts A206; students may not receive credit for both courses.)

-C414 The Arts and Archaeology of Greece (3 cr.)
-Art and Archaeology of Greece from about 1000 B.C. through the Hellenistic period.
+C413 The Art and Archaeology of Greece (3 cr.)
+Art and archaeology of Greece from about 1000 B.C. through the Hellenistic period.
 Special attention given to the development of Greek architecture, sculpture, and vase painting.